nchain-innovation/utxo-as-a-service/docs/Project.md

 ## TODO
 * Search for TODOs
 * remove utxo on tx
 * Restart the thread if it stops/disconnects
+* On getting tx we could check to see if the output is spent or not

+* Prevent sql injection attack on string fields - clean entry...

 * Store blocks in multiple files
     * index to file mapping